Ashbrook Independent School welcomes students in Preschool through 8th grade.

 Students in our Beginning School follow the Creative Curriculum, play-based curriculum where students engage in interest area exploration and guided intentional time throughout their day.
 Spaces in the room such as block play area, dramatic play area, toys and games, art area, library area, discovery area, and cooking area allow children daily opportunities to learn through play.

-Yes, PS and PK students have one hour of rest time each day.
+Yes, preschool and pre-kindergarten students have one hour of rest time each day.

-Beginning School – 1 hour of planned outside time each day, and teachers often add more outdoor opportunities during the day depending on the weather.
+Beginning School (preschool & pre-kindergarten): 1 hour of planned outside time each day, and teachers often add more outdoor opportunities during the day depending on the weather.

-Lower School – 20 minute recess in the morning and 30 minute recess after lunch, and teachers often add more outdoor opportunities during the day depending on the weather.
+Lower School (kindergarten-4th grade): 20 minute recess in the morning and 30 minute recess after lunch, and teachers often add more outdoor opportunities during the day depending on the weather.

-Middle School – 15 minute recess in the morning and 15 minute recess after lunch, and students have one term of PE core as well as other electives that provide additional outdoor opportunities.
+Middle School (5th-8th grade): 15 minute recess in the morning and 15 minute recess after lunch, and students have one term of PE core as well as other electives that provide additional outdoor opportunities.